The 8 biggest pain points for HR when building a mental well being culture

 Fortunately, many senior leaders are aware and support mental wellbeing initiates, as they themselves are exposed to a number of stressors and some of them have been experienced burnout in their career.
 But even if the leadership is not vocal about investing into mental wellbeing, external guest and motivational speakers can be an option.

-8. Creating a Supportive Environment
+8. Creating a supportive environment

 Building a mental health culture is not something that is done in a day.
 It takes time, patience and consistency.
 It also does not just mean having resources to offer when someone is doing poorly.
 It actually has a lot more to do with preemptive measures such as promoting work life balance and flexible working hours, better leave policies, safe and ergonomic workspace and tools, creating a culture of inclusivity and an overall positive and supportive environment to work in.